gmertes/NflxIntroSkip/README.md

 How it works
 ------
 The extension works as a content-script that monitors changes in the DOM using `MutationObserver` and looks for the appearance of the Skip Intro button.
 If it finds it, it evokes `click()` on it.
-That's it.

-Typicaly the Skip Intro button will appear in the DOM before it is visible on screen, so the intro may be skipped before you even see the button.
+Note that means that it does not matter if the intro is started organically, or if you time skip into it.
+In both cases the extension will skip it as soon as the Skip Intro button appears.
+There's no mechanic to only skip the intro once per playback.

 Notes
 ------
 - If Netflix doesn't show the Skip Intro button, the extension can't click on it.
-This will be the case if you play the first episode of a show.
+This will be the case for shows with short intros, or if you play the first episode of a show.
 For subsequent episodes the button will typically appear and the extension will work normally.
 - The extension works fine alongside other Netflix-enhancing extensions (such as [NflxMultiSubs](https://github.com/gmertes/NflxMultiSubs)).
 - It should work for all languages.
-- I made this extension because I have no need for all the other functions that other extensions provide, I just wanted something that skips intros.
+- I made this extension because I have no need for all the extra functions that other extensions provide, I just wanted something that skips intros.
 It is therefore highly unlikely that I will add additional functionality to this extension.
 - If it doesn't work, please open an Issue and provide as much details as you can.